Lochnivar/ashverse/books/book-04-the-ashes.md

 ## Themes Explored
 - The consequences of historical choices
 - Patterns repeating across time
-- The perspective of immortality on human events
+- The perspective of multi-generational families on human events
 - Living with the ashes of past conflicts
 - The question of whether anyone was "right"
 - The cyclical nature of history